Art Lessons, Ideas, Activities, and Resources for the Prodigal Son

 For other sculpture ideas and great art workshop media tips,

 visit our Workshop Design and Teaching Resource Forum.

 Summary of Lesson Activities:

-Make wire sculptures of father and son posed at the moment of forgiveness.
+Make wire (or foil) sculptures of the father and son posed at the moment of forgiveness.

 - Read the scripture for this lesson.

 - Read and reflect on the overview material provided for this lesson.

 - Print the paraphrase for Luke 15:25-32 (see the end of the lesson).

 - Easel with appropriate markers in two different colors

 - Flexible wire that is bendable yet strong enough to stand up.
 Use 24-gauge if purchased from a craft store, or use old telephone wire (the multi-colored stuff).
 We have some short pieces of wire – use these as fill-in (refer to the lesson).